Water

 only use what’s necessary and design for reuse

-Our strong belief in Growing for Good means that we will keep working together to improve our environment
+Our strong belief in our value of Growing for Good means that we will keep working together to improve our environment

 Michelle Norman – Director of Sustainability,